 Migrating Customer Relationship Management Platforms, like Salesforce and HubSpot CRM, can be a successful way to springboard your teams towards sales success.
 But the move can also spell disaster if the right components are not present in your organization first.
-Let's take a look at specific reasons a building materials manufacturer may not need a new CRM.
+Let's take a look at specific reasons you may not need a new CRM.

 A CRM Tool is a Reflection